Sunday, January 10, 2010

 Another time an overweight man was browsing patio furniture.
 I greeted him, asked if I could help with anything.
 After a few words (he was a retired Rutgers University professor who lived in my neighborhood), he shyly asked if we sold any chairs that could support over 300 lbs.
 Together, we examined the chairs out on display, and found one that listed the proper weight capacity.
 The man was very appreciative and said he'd call the store later after he spoke with his wife.
 He called that night and ordered the patio chairs.
 Again, kindness trumps all.

-(During my tenure at Lowe's, I was able to pantomime to a man who could not speak, read a label to a blind man, and lift an air conditioner for a man with one arm.
-None of them asked for my help until I offered kindly.)
+During my tenure at Lowe's, I was able to pantomime to a man who could not speak, read a label to a blind man, and lift an air conditioner for a one-armed man.
+None of them asked for my help until I offered kindly.

 Music